KonuTech/mlops-zoomcamp-project/README.md

 * A dashboard where users can input values for a prediction
 * Retraining of a model if any drifts are detected

 I will add the above improvements along with the next iterations of the [Machine Learning Zoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp) and [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) courses from [DataTalks.Club](https://datatalks.club/).
-The learning is not stopping here.
+The learning does not stop here.

 ### Peer review criterias - a self assassment:
 * Problem description